 Adding garage heating is a task that has become very common for homeowners.
-But with so many options to choose from, which truly are the best heaters for a garage?
+But with so many options to choose from, which truly are the best heaters for a residential garage?
 Most families rarely use their garage space just for storage or for parking their vehicles.
-Today, garages as laundry rooms, workshops, play areas and even as niches for pets, and some people even do garage conversions to turn these spaces into beautiful living areas.
+Today, garages are laundry rooms, garage workshops, play areas and even niches for pets, and some people even do garage conversions to turn these spaces into beautiful living areas.

 But while the garage has become an extension of the family’s living space, cold temperatures and a drafty structure combine to make it less than habitable, causing a loss of square footage during the winter season.
 This problem, however, can be easily fixed with a simple garage heater.

-To determine the best garage heater for your home, you must first consider its use, and then choose from three different types of heaters before making a final decision, including forced air heaters, infrared heaters and electric heaters.
+To determine the best garage heater for your home, you must first consider its use, and then choose from three different types of space heaters before making a final decision, including forced air heaters, infrared heaters and electric heaters.
+Your decision will also be based in part on the available fuel types: natural gas heater, propane, kerosene or electricity, as well as how many square feet of space you need to heat.

 Forced-Air Garage Heaters

 Traditional forced air garage heaters deliver instant heat like a conventional furnace and are designed to solve any outdoor heating needs.
-A convection garage heater moves air past a heating element warming the air; then the hot air rises away from the heater.
+A convection garage heater moves air past a heating element warming the surrounding air; then the hot air rises away from the heater.
 These garage heaters are best for enclosed spaces and are similar to a forced air heating system in a home.
-They are easy to use and install and are a great way to warm an entire garage.
+They are easy to use and install, with heating levels set by an adjustable thermostat, louvers to adjust the direction of heat.
+These garage heaters are a great way to warm an entire garage.

-Some of the most common and widely used forced-air garage heaters include a range of both permanent and portable gas-fired forced air garage heaters, with some models providing easy electronic ignition, a fuel shutoff device, and automatic overheat shutoff.
+Some of the most common and widely used forced-air garage heaters include a range of both permanent and portable gas-fired forced air garage heaters (which require venting), with some models providing easy electronic ignition, a fuel shutoff device, adjustable thermostat and automatic overheat shutoff.

 Forced-air garage heaters can be placed in a corner, near a gas line and an electrical outlet.
-How many BTUs (units of energy) you’d need depends on variables such as your garage size, climate zone and preferred temperature settings.
+How many BTUs (units of energy) you’d need depends on variables such as your garage size, climate zone and preferred heat settings to maintain a comfortable temperature.
 However, a basic rule of thumb for forced-air garage heaters is 45,000 BTU to heat a two to two and a half car garage, and 60,000 BTUs for a three-car garage.

 Infrared Garage Heaters

-If you plan on working on a project in your garage, particularly with wood or paints, an infrared heaters may be the best heaters for a garage because it doesn’t raise dust or keep dust airborne.
+If you plan on working on a project in your garage, particularly with wood or paints, an infrared heater may be the best heater for a garage because it doesn’t raise dust or keep dust airborne.
 A forced-air heater will stir up sawdust, which is certainly a problem with many DIY projects usually carried out in the garage, such as painting, re-upholstery, staining, sawing, etc.

 However, you won’t feel warm as quickly with an infrared heater because it heats objects first, rather than the air.
 Yet once your concrete floor warms, you’ll feel more comfortable because infrared heat provides uniform and consistent heating rather than dissipating the heat associated with blower fan heaters.
 With forced-air heat, the air is warmer at the ceiling and cooler at your feet.
 And a forced-air heater will take longer to reheat the space after the garage door has been opened and shut.